utwente-fmt/SymbolicAlign-ACSD18/README.md

 Symbolically Aligning Observed and Modelled Behaviour
 ===

-This repository hosts the experiments and results for the paper and provides a short guide on how to install the tools and reproduce the results.
+This repository hosts the results for the paper.

 Please note that all experiments in the paper were performed on an Intel Core<sup>TM</sup> i7-4710MQ processor with 2.50GHz and 7.4Gib memory,